jronallo/microdata_schemaorg_example/source/code4lib.html.md

       ...
     </div>

+The `div#metadata` which contains all of the information about the photograph now uses four Microdata attributes.
+The same `itemref` value could be added to the building to associate the page image with that item as well.

 ### Problems with Rich Snippets

 No rich
 snippet would show up in search results or the [Rich Snippets Testing Tool](http://www.google.com/webmasters/tools/richsnippets) for this example right now.
-Even though we valid Microdata and multiple Schema.org items marked up, at the time of this writing, Google would not use data from any of the possible items in a search result snippet.
+Even though the Microdata is valid and multiple Schema.org items properly marked up, at the time of this writing, Google would not use data from any of the possible items to create a search result snippet.
 Google currently only supports Rich Snippets for several of the Schema.org types (Applications, Authors, Events, Movie, Music, People, Products, Products with many offers, Recipes, Reviews, TV Series-- not all of which are Schema.org types).